cgpayne/electropsychographer/README.md

 Note that you may use any other string in place of `kfold` to run a standard `test_train_split` as compared to the `StratifiedKFold` (both from `sklearn.model_selection`).
 The data is taken from the `fgen_dir`, processed, then saved to the `split_dir` (see the `epg/epglib/constants.py` file) in form `X_train-*_<data_handle>.csv`, where the `*` wildcard refers to the fold number and the `<data_hanlde>` is set in the `user_config.py`.

-###### 5 - PCA
+###### 5 - PCA <a id="PCA"></a>

-To reduce the $~10^4$ features generated from the time series to a more computationally efficient dimensionality, I use Principal Component Analysis (PCA).
+To reduce the ~$10^4$ features generated from the time series to a more computationally efficient dimensionality, I use Principal Component Analysis (PCA).
 This will pay off when running models like random forest and alike, but I must make sure I capture enough of the data's variance in a reasonable amount of principal components.
-To see the typical results of this PCA, refer to [Model and Results](#model-and-results) - I can reduce the dimension to $~10$.
+To see the typical results of this PCA, refer to [Model and Results](#model-and-results) - I can reduce the dimension to ~$10$.
 To run, try:

 `python run_PCA.py pca cond1_pat1to81_outrmv_kfold-5 0 on`